mirfansulaiman/mirfansulaiman.github.io/_posts/2018-05-23-my-OSCP-journey-hard-and-pain.md

 ## OSCP Lab Internal

 Okay before taking the OSCP exam I took the 90 days lab, starting on March 18, 2018 and it should be finished on June 18th.
-But because there is a special request from My boss and at the month of June there is a schedule for my test in school then I took the exam in May this month. for my training option I took a 90 day lab access and the fact is I only 2 months studied dilab then took exam.
+But because there is a special request from My boss and at the month of June there is a schedule for my test in school then I took the exam in May this month. for my training option I took a 90 day lab access and the fact is I only 2 months studied on the lab then took exam.

 <figure>
 	<a href="https://www.offensive-security.com/wp-content/uploads/2014/12/offsec-playground-thumb-21.jpg"><img src="https://www.offensive-security.com/wp-content/uploads/2014/12/offsec-playground-thumb-21.jpg"></a>